 Refers to the state agency with authority to grant releases on parole and other types of post-release supervision.
-As the releasing authority, FPC retains jurisdiction over modifications, violations, and terminations of parolees and other select releases on post release supervision, including Conditional Release.
-The FPC also conducts clemency and pardon investigations for the State Board of Executive Clemency and verifies offender eligibility for restoration of civil rights.
+As the releasing authority, FCOR retains jurisdiction over modifications, violations, and terminations of parolees and other select releases on post release supervision, including Conditional Release.
+The FCOR also conducts clemency and pardon investigations for the State Board of Executive Clemency and verifies offender eligibility for restoration of civil rights.

 Global Positioning System (GPS)

 Refers to an electronic monitoring system with cellular communications capability that works through the use of an ankle bracelet attached to the offender.
 The active system is a global positioning satellite receiver that provides near real-time tracking of offender locations and reporting of offender alarm notifications through email, fax, pages, or text message.

 Where used herein, refers to the condition of supervision requiring confinement of an offender to an approved residence except for one half hour before and after the offender's approved employment, public service work or any other activities approved by their officer.

 Refers to a computer generated financial obligation and payment schedule incorporating all monetary obligations owed by the offender that are ordered by the sentencing or releasing authority.